Environmental and Social Considerations in the Supply Chain

 Audits of our Suppliers

 The Nippon Kayaku Group conducts annual audits of suppliers with the aim of promoting and properly achieving sustainable procurement.
 These audits see the manager of every Nippon Kayaku plant check and assess their suppliers against various management criteria with respect to plant facilities, processes, health and safety, production and more.
-We conducted 101 supplier audits in FY2023 (and, as of June 2024, are still awaiting document responses from four of them).
+We conducted 85 supplier audits in FY2024.
 Having confirmed information and points of concern in relation to these audits, we provided feedback and demanded improvements from the suppliers in question, but found no instances of serious violations.

 Our Fine Chemicals Business Unit is referring to the RBA Code of Conduct when confirming the status of supplier initiatives in the five key areas of: Labor (Human Rights), Safety & Health, Environment, Ethics and Management Systems.
-FY2023 saw 71 supplier companies undergo such an audit (16 onsite, 1 online, and 54 via document submission as of June 30th 2024 – with 4 companies yet to respond).
+FY2024 saw 54 supplier companies undergo such an audit (19 onsite, 35 via document submission).

 Business Continuity Planning (BCP): Procurement Initiatives